Ninpuu Sentai Hurricaneger: Shurikenger

 A mysterious 10-year-old boy who appears exclusively in Ninpuu Sentai Hurricaneger: 10 Years After, taken under Yosuke's wing as a traveling companion six months prior as he lacked any memory of his life beforehand.
-But after being kidnapped by Bat Ze Runba, he is revealed to be the embodiment of the Great Force that manifested after the Hurricaneger/Gouraiger teams defeated Tau Zanto.
+But upon being kidnapped by Bat Ze Runba, he is revealed to be the embodiment of the Great Force that manifested after the Hurricanegers and Gouraigers defeated Tau Zanto.
 Though Runba succeeded in awakening the Great Force, Tenkai manages to suppress it and gains the ability to become the new Shurikenger with the resolve to use his powers for good as he becomes Yosuke's apprentice.
 Unlike his predecessor, though he possesses the same capabilities, Tenkai does not use broken English phrases in his sentences.
-He can also combine the Ninjamisen and the Hurricaneger/Gouraiger teams' Victory Gadget to form the Final Gadget (ファイナルガジェット, Fainaru Gajetto).
+He can also combine his Ninjamisen and the Hurricanegers and Gouraigers' Victory Gadget to form the Final Gadget (ファイナルガジェット, Fainaru Gajetto).